lbryio/lbry.com/content/faq/tipping.md

 ### How do I send a support? {#supports}

-Enable this option on the Settings page (Experimental Options) of the LBRY Desktop app.
+Publishers will see the Support button on their own content.
+To support other content, enable this option on the Settings page (Experimental Options) of the LBRY Desktop app.
 Then navigate to a page you want to help and click the support button.

 ![supports](https://spee.ch/c/supports.jpeg)